nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![img.png](images/UiPhotos/InfoPanelClassDiagram.png)

-The `InfoPanel` component shows the details of a `Lesson` entry or `Student` entry based on which is selected.
+The `InfoPanel` component can either show the details of a `Lesson` entry or `Student` entry.
+A `LessonInfoPanel` is used to show the details of a `Lesson` entry, while a `StudentInfoPanel` is used to show the details of a `Student` entry.

 The methods `populateInfoPanelWithLesson()` and `populateInfoPanelWithStudent()` found in `MainWindow` can be used to populate the `InfoPanel` with the provided entry.
 Populating the `InfoPanel` using user commands is handled by the method `handleInfoPanelUpdate()` in `MainWindow`.